 - bacteria from the infected urinary tract may have spread to the blood

-- the child is dehydrated (has low levels of body fluids) or is vomiting and cannot take any fluids or medication by mouth
+- the child is dehydrated (has low levels of body fluids) or is vomiting and cannot take any fluids or medicine by mouth

-Kids diagnosed with vesicoureteral reflux (or VUR), in which urine goes back up into the ureters instead of flowing out of the urethra, will be watched closely by the doctor.
-Treatment may include medications or, less commonly, surgery.
+Kids with VUR will be watched closely by the doctor.
+VUR might be treated with medicines or, less commonly, surgery.
 Most kids outgrow mild forms of VUR, but some can develop kidney damage or kidney failure later in life.

 When to Call the Doctor